 TYPS Pilot Study Findings: March 2018

-Cover Photo for TYPS 2018 Pilot StudyIf parental rights are terminated, the child welfare system has a monumental task of finding permanency for that child.
+If parental rights are terminated, the child welfare system must find permanency for that child.
 Permanency in the child welfare field is often spoken of in terms of a “forever family.”
-The assumption is that legal permanence (adoption or guardianship) will provide all the components that a child needs to have lifelong permanent connections.
-However, emerging research and anecdotal evidence suggest that many youth enter adulthood with severed ties regardless of whether they age out of foster care, were adopted from foster care or were placed with relatives.
+The assumption is that legal permanence will provide all the components that a child needs to have lifelong permanent connections.
+However, emerging research and anecdotal evidence suggest many youth enter adulthood with severed ties.
+This happens regardless of whether youth age out of foster care, were adopted from foster care, or were placed with relatives.

-The Texas Youth Permanency Study is building evidence to better understand the realities of former foster youth entering young adulthood by examining the outcomes of youth who age out of foster care, are adopted, are reunified or are placed with relatives.
-In doing so, we seek to find new ways of understanding permanency that will create foundations for youth to thrive in young adulthood regardless of how they leave foster care.
-This pilot study is our first step in understanding the complexities of permanency.
+The TYPS team seeks to better understand the realities of former foster youth entering young adulthood.
+The team works towards this goal by examining the outcomes of youth who age out of foster care, are adopted, are reunified, or are placed with relatives.
+In doing so, the team seeks new ways of understanding permanency that will create foundations for youth to thrive in adulthood regardless of how they leave foster care.
+The pilot study marks a first step in understanding the complexities of permanency.

 1. Authentic relationships matter most;